Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Method

 \subsection{Data and Priors}

-We analyze six events---GW170817, GW190425, GW190814, GW200105, GW200115, and GW230529, using publicly available strain data from the LIGO Hanford, LIGO Livingston, and Virgo detectors~\citep{GWOSC}.
+We analyze seven events---GW170817, GW190425, GW190814, GW200105, GW200115, GW230518, and GW230529 using publicly available strain data from the LIGO Hanford, LIGO Livingston, and Virgo detectors~\citep{GWOSC1,GWOSC2,gwosclink}.
 For each event, we include data only from the detectors that were online at the time of the observation.
-GW190425 and GW200105 were recorded with the LV network, and GW230529 was observed only by LIGO Livingston.
+GW190425 and GW200105 were recorded with the Livingston-Virgo network, GW235018~\cite{4gwtc,LIGOScientific:2025pvj} with the Hanford-Livingston network, and GW230529 was observed only by LIGO Livingston.
 Although both Livingston and Virgo data were available for GW200105, we excluded Virgo from our analysis.
-Virgo's lower sensitivity and unfavorable sky location significantly reduce it's contribution to the signal, particularly in the lower frequency band relevant for an eccentric study.
-For computational efficiency and minimizing excessive artifacts, we only use Livingston data in our final analysis for GW200105.
+Virgo's lower sensitivity and unfavorable sky location significantly reduce its contribution to the signal, particularly in the lower frequency band relevant for an eccentric study.
+For computational efficiency and to minimize excessive artifacts, we only use the Livingston data in our final analysis for GW200105.